PLAN YOUR TRIP

 36.7% are planning 3 to 5 overnight stays with their pets.

-31.3% intend to travel on overnight trips with their pets six or more times during the year.
+31.3% intend to go on overnight trips with their pets six or more times during the year.

 Out of dog owners that travel for Christmas holidays, 5/6 dogs will go along too.

-We know travelling with dogs and other pets is something that owners value, but how frequently do these pet travels take place?
+We know travelling with dogs and other pets is something that owners value, but how frequently do people take vacations with their pets?
 Go Pet Friendly’s survey found that a considerable 36.7% are planning three to five overnight trips with their pets, while 31.3% intend on six or more!
 On the other end of the scale, just 4.6% of owners state that they are not planning any overnight trips with their pets.
 It seems that most owners don’t want to leave their pets out if they can avoid it.
 This doesn’t change at Christmas either!
 Pet product company Kurgo found that five in six dogs join owners travelling during the Christmas holiday period.

 37.5% of surveyed owners said they won’t travel without their pets.